The Museum will be switching to the 2nd Tuesday of the month for our Resident Free Day. Our next one will be Tuesday October 12th. Thank you!

 The Bell X-1 (originally the XS-1) was a joint NACA-U.S. Army Air Forces, secret supersonic research project built by Bell Aircraft.
 Conceived in 1944 and designed and built in 1945, it was the first aircraft to intentionally exceed the speed of sound in controlled, level flight.
 The aircraft conceptually was a “bullet with wings,” shaped to resemble a .50 caliber machine gun bullet (a projectile known to be stable at supersonic speeds.)

 The GPS satellite on exhibit is a thermal test specimen and is the only one on display in the world.
 It is just one of the many types of satellites orbiting the Earth today.
 The solar panels, such as the ones seen on the GPS, are one way to provide the power needed to function.
 Satellites can also carry their power internally, sometimes using a nuclear power supply.

 The SP-1 sailplane was the brainchild of William Hawley Bowlus, an engineer who had worked for Ryan Airlines on the NYP – Charles Lindbergh's history making Spirit of St. Louis.
 As a teenager in California's San Fernando Valley, Bowlus had been a glider enthusiast.
-He designed and built 15 gliders between 1911 and 1928 and, in January 1929, completed work on the Albatross, his first true soaring plane.
+He designed and built 15 gliders between 1911 and 1928, and in January 1929, he completed work on the Albatross, his first true soaring plane.